Officer Gave Security Guard 'Multiple Verbal Commands' To Drop Gun, Police Now Say

 Attorney Gregory Kulis filed a civil rights lawsuit seeking more than $1 million on behalf of Roberson's mother, Beatrice Roberson.
 He said Jemel Roberson was wearing a hat with the word "security" when he was shot.

-"He was retained to do a job and he did his job well," Kulis said.
+"He was retained to do a job, and he did his job well," Kulis said.
 "He probably saved some people's lives."

 Kulis described Roberson as a kind young man who his mother said was interested in eventually joining law enforcement.
 Kulis said he loved music, specifically playing organ.

-"In fact the day of the incident he was supposed to be in church that morning to play the organ."
+"In fact, the day of the incident he was supposed to be in church that morning to play the organ."

-By Tuesday afternoon a small vigil had sprung up for Roberson in Manny's parking lot.
-Candles spelled out his first name — a small, brightly colored electric keyboard lay next to them.
+By Tuesday afternoon, a small memorial had sprung up for Roberson in Manny's parking lot.
+Candles spelled out his first name, and a small, brightly colored electric keyboard lay next to them.

-The officer's name has not been released, but the Midlothian Police Department said Tuesday he had been placed on leave.
+The officer's name has not been released, but the Midlothian Police Department said Tuesday that he had been placed on leave.

-Midlothian Police Chief Daniel Delaney said in a statement posted on Facebook that Jemel Robinson was a " brave man who was doing his best to end an active shooter situation."
+Midlothian Police Chief Daniel Delaney said in a statement posted on Facebook that Jemel Roberson was a "brave man who was doing his best to end an active-shooter situation."

-"The Midlothian Police Department is completely saddened by this tragic incident and we give our heartfelt condolences to Jemel , his family and his friends," Delaney wrote.
+"The Midlothian Police Department is completely saddened by this tragic incident and we give our heartfelt condolences to Jemel, his family and his friends," Delaney wrote.

 Read the Illinois State Police statement here: